 - Place seam side down on a lightly oiled baking tray and brush the tops of pastry parcels lightly with oil.
 Bake in a 350°F oven for about 30 minutes or until golden brown.
 Remove and serve immediately.

-These samosas are delicious eaten warm with Greek yogurt.
+These Vegetable Samosas are delicious eaten warm with Greek yogurt.